ChrisThoung/fsic-archive/doc/source/example-simulate.rst

 ..
 Important::
    The indexing argument must be quoted in the call.
-These quotes may need to be escaped from the command line.
+These quotes may need to be escaped from the command line (but not if from an input file [see below]).

 Finally, the model needs to save the results from the run.
 This requires the argument ``--output`` (or, alternatively, ``-o``)::